-There have been no breaches to loan agreements during the reporting year.
+Detail here any breaches to loan agreements which have occurred during the reporting year.

 Note 18.
 Material budget variations

 Council's original financial budget for 18/19 was adopted by the Council on 28/06/2018 and is unaudited.

 While the Income Statement included in this General Purpose Financial Statements must disclose the original budget adopted by Council, the Local Government Act 1993 requires Council to review its financial budget on a quarterly basis, so that it is able to manage the various variations between actuals versus budget that invariably occur throughout the year.